 You should expect STDcheck to send your test results back to you within only one or two working days (though we find most users get their results back in less than 24 hours).
 This is among the fastest turnaround times available.

 You can choose to receive your results via text or email.
 You can also opt to call in to receive your results (an especially convenient option if you share a phone or email account with someone).

-You’re encouraged to contact the company’s Care Advisors (1-800-456-2323) at any time, and they will answer any question you might have in regard to your testing results.
+You’re encouraged to contact the company’s Care Advisors (1-800-456-2323) at any time, and they will answer any questions you might have in regard to your testing results.

 Step 6 (Optional): Send anonymous notifications